workos/typescript-example-applications/typescript-sso-example/README.md

 6. Add `http://localhost:8000/callback` as a Redirect URI in the Configuration section of the Dashboard.

-7. Update `routes/index.js` with the Connection ID.
+7. Update `routes/index.js` with the Organization ID.

 ## Run the development server